hungtq1016/MusicUI/README.md

 - Feature : Coming soon.
 - ...

+## Structure

+For details on the project's structure and the purpose of each directory, please see the [Src structure](./src/README.md).

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.